 Over the summer four economics graduate students were awarded department prizes.
 Join us in congratulating the awardees of the Tapan Mitra Prize, Labor Economics Small Grants, and the Ernest Liu ’64 Ta-Chung and Ya-Chao Liu Memorial Fellowship for 2018-19.

 Abhishek Ananth was awarded the Tapan Mitra Economics Prize.
 This prize is awarded to economic graduate students who contribute outstanding papers to the 3rd year seminar or conference.
 The prize comes with $1,000 in research support.
 Abhishek Ananth is a third-year student with interests in econometrics and networks.
-Visit his graduate student profile here.
+Visit Ananth's graduate student profile here.

 Lucy Xiaolu Wang was awarded the Ernest Liu ’64 Ta-Chung and Ya-Chao Liu Memorial Fellowship for the 2018-2019 academic year.
 This fellowship covers tuition, health insurance, and stipend.
 Lucy Xiaolu Wang is a fourth-year graduate student with interests in health care economics, industrial organization, and public finance.
-Visit her graduate student profile here.
+Visit Wang's graduate student profile here.

 Labor Economics Small Grants